 Items that have been deleted can be seen by clicking the Deleted link.

-Answer: Section 472 of the Social Security Act does not require that an otherwise eligible child apply for or furnish to the State agency a Social Security Number in order to be eligible for the title IV-E foster care maintenance and adoption assistance programs.
+Section 472 of the Social Security Act does not require that an otherwise eligible child apply for or furnish to the title IV-E agency a Social Security Number in order to be eligible for the title IV-E foster care maintenance and adoption assistance programs.